PC and Device Inventory Management and Discovery

 Dell Warranty Integration

-The K1000 allows users to read Dell Warranty information like shipped date, expiry date, and also directly links to warranty site.
-This allows users of Dell systems to address warranty expiration of managed assets by choosing to refresh assets buy extended warranty or retire them.
-This enables efficient asset lifecycle management thereby reducing costs significantly through avoided post-warranty maintenance costs, and gained savings from end-of-life-ing old assets in a timely manner.
-The Dell Warranty canned reports make it easier for users to monitor warranty expiration of managed Dell assets.
+The K1000 allows automatically pulls Dell Warranty information of all Dell devices -- PCs, laptops, printers, servers, storage, and perphirals -- directly into the K1000 console.
+Information such as shipped date, expiry date, and links directly to the Dell warranty site, allows users of Dell systems to address warranty expiration of managed assets by choosing to refresh assets buy extended warranty or retire them.
+This enables efficient IT asset lifecycle management thereby reducing costs significantly through avoided post-warranty maintenance costs, and gained savings from end-of-life-ing old assets in a timely manner.
+The Dell Warranty canned reports make it easier for users to monitor warranty expiration of all Dell assets.